laravel/jetstream-docs/2.x/stacks/livewire.md

 ## Introduction

 Laravel Livewire is a library that makes it simple to build modern, reactive, dynamic interfaces using Laravel Blade as your templating language.
-This is a great stack to choose if you want to build an application that is dynamic and reactive but don't feel comfortable jumping into a full JavaScript framework like Vue.js.
+This is a great stack to choose if you want to build an application that is dynamic and reactive, and is a great alternative approach to a full JavaScript framework like Vue.js.

 When using Livewire, your application's routes will respond with typical Blade templates.
 However, within these templates you may render Livewire components as necessary: